rm-hull/maze/README.md

 # maze

 Maze generator and solver, in ClojureScript with a HTML5 canvas.
+Generator algorithm loosely based on the pseudo-code presented at http://www.mazeworks.com/mazegen/mazetut/.

 ## Usage

-FIXME
+Run locally in development mode with `lein run` and browse to http://localhost:8080.
+Note, requires leiningen 2.0

 ## License